BattletechModders/CustomAmmoCategories/README.md

 		"MiddleRange": 0.0, This value will be added to MiddleRange (current weapon status effects will be used too) "LongRange": 0.0, This value will be added to LongRange (current weapon status effects will be used too)
 			 NOTE: Range modifications not always displays correctly while viewing shooting arc, but hit chance and possibility calculated normally.

-		"HeatGenerated" : 0, This value will be added to HeatGenerated (current weapon status effects will be used too) "RefireModifier" : 0, This value will be added to RefireModifier (current weapon status effects will be used too) "Instability" : 0, This value will be added to Instability (current weapon status effects will be used too)
+		"ForbiddenRange": 90, - weapon can't fire at all if range to target is less than this value "HeatGenerated" : 0, This value will be added to HeatGenerated (current weapon status effects will be used too) "RefireModifier" : 0, This value will be added to RefireModifier (current weapon status effects will be used too) "Instability" : 0, This value will be added to Instability (current weapon status effects will be used too)